fegastal/42SP-Labs-Notes/README.md

 It is also important to say that, as a matter of strategy, my 42 Labs project had as its total practical focus the implementation step of these data structures - mainly the binary tree - in order to consolidate well the knowledge.
 The project is very extensive, involves the study of many new concepts, and therefore it was necessary to establish an order of priority in this regard.

+In this sense, it was necessary to make a study schedule during the week of the challenge that encompassed both the Labs project and the Minishell, since the latter is in pairs and mine had not signed up for Labs.
+Therefore, only I would be entitled to o2, so in order not to jeopardize it, I decided to take both projects in parallel, dedicating my afternoon and evening periods to Labs.

 In this sense, at the moment the project compresses and decompresses a text in encoded .txt format.
-However, there is no presence of two programs separately - encoder and decoder - and there was the study of the shared memory part, however it was not possible to implement it.
+However, there is no presence of two programs separately - ```encoder and decoder``` - and there was the study of the shared memory part, however it was not possible to implement it.

 However, despite the time limit for the challenge, the project will continue to be implemented until the remaining parts requested by the subject are completed. 👾